 After this occurred a couple of times it became clear that Manly were targeting Savage, looking to knock his stuffing out to remove him from the game.
 This would have a two-fold affect.
 First it would reduce his immediate impact, potentially reducing his willingness to do what he does best – carry the ball, get between defenders and put together game changing plays.
+It would also make every following tackle start in a disadvantageous position for the Raiders.
 Beyond the material, it could have had serious ramifications for the debutant’s confidence.
 It was a test.

 In times like this the foibles of a team culture and leadership show through.
 It’s a small moment, but it’s revealing of a willingness of the rest of the team to look out for others.
 To work for their mates.
 Bad things happen when we separate people into disconnected individuals.
 In a team, as in society, we are strongest when we lift each other.

 Jordan Rapana took it upon himself to make sure that Xavier Savage was lifted.
-Almost every hit up in yardage Savage took after about the 10th minute of the game, Rapana was there, either pushing at his back, or even tearing him through tackles to make sure he could fall on his belly and earn a quick ruck.
-One time mid way through the first half the Sea-Eagles got in a position to strip Savage after a tough yardage carry.
+Almost every hit up Savage took after about the 10th minute, Rapana was there, either pushing at his back, or even tearing him through tackles to make sure he could fall on his belly and earn a quick ruck.
+One time mid-way through the first half the Sea-Eagles got in a position to strip Savage after a tough yardage carry.
 Rapana basically held the ball Savage’s hands for him.
 On other occasions he made himself available to take tough kick returns, and late, when Savage had a cramp, it was Rapana that moved to the back to cover for him.

 These are just bits, and something that should really just happen in a good side.
 I don’t want to pretend this is something more than it is.
 Jordy looking after Xavier is the bare minimum of what should happening for a team pulling in the same direction.
 But it was pleasing to see an elder statesmen take a young player under his wing, spending effort and energy on making sure the next generation was shown the way forward.